PikachuPenial/Infoholic/README.md

 Released on <i>5/6/2022</i>

-Text now draws over game objects (things like parts of the map, or cards during the pick phase.)
+Text now draws over game objects (things like parts of the map, or cards during the pick phase)

 ---
 </details>